 The positive effects of a PSHE (Personal, Social, Health & Economic) lesson about gender stereotypes, for example, can be easily undone when a PE teacher tells a child to “man up” or “you run like a girl”, or a topic on explorers or inventors teaches only men (mostly white men) – all examples we have seen in practice in schools, without any sexist intent on the part of teachers.

 A whole school approach involves a school’s ethos, routines and practices.
+Lifting Limits supports schools to examine how gendered stereotypes may be perpetuated and/or challenged within their own environments and also to equip their pupils to tackle gendered inequities wherever they encounter them.
 We start with a ‘gender audit’ to identify areas of good practice and development.
 Through a combination of ‘gender lens’ training for staff, lesson plans and school wide resources, we help to bring into the open, for discussion and challenge, gendered stereotypes wherever they are encountered.

 We help schools to: